maldoinc/wireup/docs/pages/testing.md

 To specify custom behavior for tests, provide a custom implementation or a subclass that returns test data as a dependency instead of mocks.

-It is also possible to use the container to build a part of your dependencies by calling `container.get(T)` (or `container.aget` for async resources) which will return an instance of `T`.

 ## Overriding

 Sometimes you need to be able to swap a service object on the fly for a different one such as a mock.